BlazOsredkar/BlazOsredkar/README.md

 ### 🌱 Continuous Learning

 I have an insatiable appetite for knowledge and always stay up-to-date with the latest trends and technologies in the industry.
-In addition to UI/UX design and full stack development, I also have a strong understanding of how **operating systems work**.
+In addition to UI design and full stack development, I also have a strong understanding of how **operating systems work**.
 I can troubleshoot and fix computers, and I'm proficient in macOS, Windows, and Linux environments. 🚀

 ### 📫 Let's Connect